2017 Georgia Global Money Week

 During the Global Money Week 2015, National Bank of Georgia in cooperation with the National Youth and Children Palace (NYCP) of Georgia organized a range of events for students.
 The students got opportunity to take part in photo exhibition, drawing/poster contest on the theme “My Dream Money”, movie screenings, “Monopoly” contest, and public lectures among others.
 Selected students were then invited for a tour of the National Bank of Georgia.
-They were given presentation about the history of money, history of the National Bank of Georgia, and the importance of saving.
+They were given presentations about the history of money, the history of the National Bank of Georgia, and the importance of saving.
 Children also visited the cash-center of the National Bank of Georgia on March 13th and learned about the center’s operations.

 2014 Georgia Money Week